JetBrains/kotlin-web-site/pages/docs/reference/ranges.md

 ```

 Integral type ranges (`IntRange`, `LongRange`, `CharRange`) have an extra feature: they can be iterated over.
-The compiler takes care of converting this analogously to Java's indexed *for*{: .keyword }-loop, without extra overhead.
+The compiler takes care of converting this analogously to Java's indexed *for*{: .keyword }-loop, without extra overhead:

 ``` kotlin
 for (i in 1..4) print(i) // prints "1234"